TwilioDevEd/lead-alerts-flask/README.md

      mkvirtualenv lead-alerts-flask
      ```

-1. Install the requirements:
+1. Install the requirements.

    ```
    pip install -r requirements.txt
    ```

-1. Export the environment variables:
+1. Export the environment variables.

    You can find the `AccountSID` and the `AuthToken` at https://www.twilio.com/user/account/settings.
    ```
    export TWILIO_ACCOUNT_SID=Your Twilio Account SID